 MyHSR Corporation Sdn.
 Bhd. – Kuala Lumpur–Singapore high-speed rail.
 This project was postponed by the new Malaysian government in 2018 pending further investigation of the cost.

-MRT Sungai Buloh-Serdang-Putrajaya Line – This new MRT line will include Bandar Malaysia North and Bandar Malaysia South (both underground).
+Putrajaya Line (previously known as Sungai Buloh-Serdang-Putrajaya Line) – This new MRT line will include Bandar Malaysia North and Bandar Malaysia South (both underground).
 The south station will be the main interchange station, and from there its only a few stops from the two other biggest business districts in KL: Tun Razak Exchange, and KLCC.